Updated on April 8, 2022, at 3:39 PM

 When we line them up, we see the common threads between all of these regulations.
 There are obligations to provide certain disclosures.
 There are obligations to mitigate, manage, or eliminate conflicts of interest.
 There are obligations to have supporting documentation that proves the transaction was in the customer’s best interests.

-What I See From a Compliance Point of View
+What We See From a Compliance Point of View

 While all of the obligations within each regulation are important on their own, some may find that documenting the best interest recommendation may be one of the most challenging items to accomplish.

-From a compliance perspective, and I may generalize here but do so based on my experience, insurance agents tend to have more difficulty maintaining an adequate documentation level within their books and records.
-However, I also tend to believe this isn’t necessarily the fault of the insurance agent.
+From a compliance perspective, insurance agents tend to have more difficulty maintaining an adequate documentation level within their books and records.
+However, we tend to believe this isn’t necessarily the fault of the insurance agent.
 Many insurance agents are independent business owners and don’t benefit from receiving guidance from a compliance department like a registered representative of a broker-dealer or an investment adviser representative of an RIA would.

 Related: It Was the Best of Times, It Was the Worst of Times: Regulatory Changes from AG 49-A & Section 7702